 All work submitted for a graduate degree should be presented as if for publication.
 Essays and dissertations must be double-spaced, must include bibliographies and must be presented professionally with page numbers and due attention to spelling, punctuation, division into paragraphs and grammar.
-Footnotes are not obligatory, but most people find them a very useful device for including material and information that is relevant but not directly part of the argument.
+Footnotes are not obligatory, but most people find them a very useful device for including material and information that is relevant but not directly part of the argument (they are not, however, the place for further discussion or digression).
 Abbreviations and references should follow a recognised system.
 Maps, plans, charts and illustrations of artefacts should be included whenever discussion of topography or artefacts plays an important part in the argument.
 All illustrations should be properly documented, with acknowledgement of the source (museum inventory number, Beazley reference etc.).

 Candidates must proofread their final version with care and make any necessary corrections.
 Candidates are allowed to use a third-party proof reader where the word limit is 10,000 words or greater.
-The University's policy on third-party proof reading is published at http://www.admin.ox.ac.uk/edc/policiesandguidance/policyonproofreaders/.
+The University's policy on third-party proof reading is published at https://academic.admin.ox.ac.uk/policies/third-party-proof-readers.